GoToNightmare/DSP-PlanetwideMining/MOD/PlanetwideMining/README.md

 ### Features
 - Allows to place "Mining machine" everywhere, without veins.
 - KeyCode.PageUp - key to switch resource type.
+- Numpad1, Numpad2, Numpad3, Numpad4, Numpad5, to change game speed. (`SpeedControlsEnabled = false` in `BepInEx\config` to disable it)

 ### Installation(ModManager)
 1. Click on install with ModManager and follow the steps.